UCLA Student tickets on sale Monday, September 24.

 “Ellams isn’t just sharing the experiences of people we seldom see on our stages, he does so with a color, force and boundlessness of intellectual inquiry.” —The Telegraph

 One day.
 Six cities.
 A thousand stories.
-Barber Shop Chronicles is an equally funny, joyous and poignant new play by Nigerian playwright and poet Inua Ellams which leaps from a barber shop in London to Johannesburg, Harare, Kampala, Lagos and Accra exploring the African immigrant experience.
+Barber Shop Chronicles is a funny, joyous and equally poignant new play by Nigerian playwright and poet Inua Ellams which leaps from a barber shop in Londonto Johannesburg, Harare, Kampala, Lagos and Accra exploring the African immigration experience.
 For generations, African men have gathered in barber shops to share gossip, bare their souls, announce births, deaths, marriages and other family news and to discuss politics.
 Throughout the play, the importance of a good trim is emphasized often, but Barber Shop Chronicles is about more than hair — it’s about the politics of being part of the African diaspora and of being a man.

 Photo Credit: Dean Chalkley